 Other Events at the Festival

-Many Wine Seminars take place during the festival, offering guided tastings led by experts.
+Wine Seminars take place during the festival, offering guided tastings led by experts.
 These sessions focus on regions and trends.
 They are great for anyone looking to learn more about wine.
+In 2026, there are 3 wine seminars listed below.
+Times and prices are subject to change.

 Lively Lunches are daytime lunches highlighting a specific country or region.
-Finally, there are Wine Parties, which are more casual tastings where guests move from station to station.
+Wine Parties, which are more casual tastings where guests move from station to station.
 They are social, fun, and easygoing.
 Some of them include light food.
+At the 2026 festival, there are 3 lively lunches and 1 wine party.
+Details are listed below (subject to change).

 Click Vancouver International Wine Festival for the event’s official website.